-In addition, avocados contain the highest amount of glutathione, a certain type of antioxidant that allows all other antioxidants to function, explains Stadelman.
+In addition, avocados contain the highest amount of glutathione (this is another favorite), a certain type of antioxidant that allows all other antioxidants to function, explains Stadelman.
 “Glutathione supports healthy inflammation, gut health, and protects cells against free radicals, while also detoxifying the body,” she says.

 The Really Good

 Not only does the high amount of antioxidants help with inflammation control, but also, Stadelman says, the presence of amino acids and essential oils in avocados also suggests that the fruit plays a preventative role against diabetes and heart health.

 And those “good fats?”
 Yep, they’re really that important.
 Monounsaturated fatty acids can actually lower LDL (bad) cholesterol and then maintain HDL (good) cholesterol, as well as decrease belly fat, explains Stadelman.